 Each separation module is having different equipment as per the process conditions.
 The oil separation consists of,

-- Crude stabilization module: having electrostatic coalescer- desalting/dehydrate, LP separator and LLP separator.
+- Crude stabilization module: having electrostatic coalescer- desalting/dehydrate, LP separator, and LLP separator.

-- Crude oil storage and offloading system: module consisting of oil cooler and storage tank for storing and offloading of the oil.
+- Crude oil storage and offloading system: module consisting of an oil cooler and storage tank for storing and offloading of the oil.

 Gas separation includes,

-- Gas low pressure compressed module
+- Gas low-pressure compressed module

 - Gas medium pressure compressed module

-- Gas high pressure compressed module
+- Gas high-pressure compressed module

 All three modules have a cooler, scrubber, and compressor in common.